PlanterApp/planter_blog/content/posts/feeding-roses-soil-care/index.md

 Fertilizer labels display these nutrients as an N-P-K ratio.
 For example, a 10-10-10 fertilizer contains equal proportions of nitrogen, phosphorus, and potassium, while a 3-1-3 fertilizer provides relatively more nitrogen and potassium than phosphorus.

 Most all-purpose plant foods and fertilizers focus on these three macronutrients.
 An all-purpose 10-10-10 is an excellent, stress-free choice for healthy plants, and a 3-1-3 is a more tailored all-purpose blend.

+You can read more on fertilizer here in this great article by Erin: [Fertilizer: Beyond the Bag](https://blog.planter.garden/posts/fertilizer-beyond-the-bag/)

 {{< notice tip >}}It can be beneficial for roses to have a little more nitrogen in the spring to boost the growth of new canes. {{< /notice >}}